 Listen to the Audio Tour as you drive around ↓

 Black Pig's Dyke

 Longford has a wonderful and unique history of involvement in insurrections and rebellions from the Normans up to the War of Independence.
-The Rebel Longford Trail identifies all the important locations and presents their history in an easy way and enjoyable trail to follow.
-You can join the trail at any of the important locations such as Edgeworthstown, Granard, Ballinalee, Longford Town and Ballinmuck.
+The Longford Rebel Trail identifies all the important locations and presents their history in an easy way and enjoyable trail to follow.
+You can join the trail at any of the important locations such as Edgeworthstown, Granard, Ballinalee, Longford Town and Ballinamuck.

 Ballinalee was the centre of the very effective North Longford Flying column (1919-21) and you can see McKeons Forge and Rose Cottage which was the centre of operations.
 Clonfin is the site of the famous battle where General McKeons Flying Column defeated the forces of the British Crown and Empire.
 The Clonfin Ambush was an ambush carried out by the Irish Republican Army (IRA) on 2 February 1921, during the Irish War of Independence.

 Connolly Barracks Longford Town was the centre of operations for the British Forces since its construction in the 1700’s.
 Many of the Irish prisoners were held and executed at the Barracks.

 Granard has the extraordinary Gaelic and Norman Motte as well as being an important location in the 1798 rebellion.
 It was burnt by the Black and Tans during the war of Independence 1919-21.
 Michael Collins was a frequent visitor to Granard as it was Kitty Kiernan’s home in the Greville Arms Hotel.